 The Inn at University of Mount Olive

 This new facility houses a total of 137 residents.
 The Inn offers residents another on-campus housing option besides the traditional residence halls and apartments.
 All rooms have been renovated and furnished with a new line of campus furniture, and roommates share a bathroom so there are no communal bathrooms.
-There are numerous features including multiple common spaces, an inviting front entrance, and mailboxes for these students are housed right in this building.
+There are numerous features including multiple common spaces, and an inviting front entrance.
 The Inn has the traditional amenities of cable, wireless Internet and probably the best washer/dryer to resident ratio on campus.
 Another feature of this building is that it is not limited to just one gender as this is our first building which houses males and females in the same facility.

 The J. William and Marvis E. "Marcy" Byrd Apartment Complex